palyam123/tax_master/README.md

 ### sales_data.csv
 Sample CSV file containing sales transactions.
 Format includes columns for transaction ID, amount, product category, and other relevant fields.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
-This project is open source and available under the MIT License.

-## Support
-For issues, questions, or contributions, please open an issue on the GitHub repository.

-## Author
-Created and maintained by palyam123

-## Roadmap
-- [ ] Add support for international tax rates
-- [ ] Implement tax exemption handling
-- [ ] Create web interface for tax calculations
-- [ ] Add automated testing suite
-- [ ] Generate detailed tax reports in PDF format